Gluten Free Eggs Benedict

 5 from 3 votes

 If you’ve ever been out for brunch in America, chances are you’ve come across a variation of Eggs Benedict on the menu.
-This breakfast staple is all kinds of indulgent (in the best way): a toasted gluten-free English muffin stacked with Canadian bacon and a runny poached egg, smothered in a rich and buttery hollandaise sauce.
+This breakfast staple is all kinds of indulgent (in the best way): a toasted English muffin stacked with Canadian bacon and a runny poached egg, smothered in a rich and buttery hollandaise sauce.

 Eggs Benedict is one of my favorite brunch foods, but gluten-free versions aren’t too common in restaurants.
 So, naturally, I set out to make my own version at home!
+But the best part is that the only swap needed is the English muffins, and the gluten eaters can use the regular kind.

 A fork is used to split open the poached egg on top of an Eggs Benedict stack.